maghfoorx/Vite-React-TypeScript-Starter-Template/README.md

-# CALENDAR-HEATMAP-PRACTICE
+# Vite-React-Starter-Template

-I have been interested in having a github like heatmap for various different activities and recently discovered this library.
-Made this repository to get some practice with the library and see whats possible.
+I am creating this repository to eventually have this available as a template with prettier and ESlint set up along with github workflows.